-Dr. Neil Floch, Dr. Craig Floch, and Dr. Abe Fridman of Fairfield County Bariatrics & Surgical Specialists, P.C. can provide you with the permanent solution to these problems.
-Both surgeons are highly acclaimed laparoscopic pioneers in the procedures, having performed acid reflux surgeries for twelve years and offer Laparoscopic Nissen Fundoplication, Laparoscopic Toupet Fundoplication, Heller Myotomy and Paraesophageal Hernia Repair surgery.
+Dr. Neil Floch can provide you with a permanent solution to these problems.
+Dr. Floch is a highly acclaimed laparoscopic pioneer in the procedures, having performed acid reflux surgeries for twelve years and offer Laparoscopic Nissen Fundoplication, Laparoscopic Toupet Fundoplication, Heller Myotomy, and Paraesophageal Hernia Repair surgery.
 They will offer the safest professional surgical care to help you through the process of reclaiming your life.
 You will be able to return to a healthy full life eating the foods you love, and doing all of the activities that brought you so much enjoyment before you started to suffer with GERD.

 WHEN IS SURGERY CONSIDERED?

 Surgery is considered when symptoms do not improve with medications:

 - If they repeatedly return after the medication is stopped

 - If you are unwilling or unable to take medication for prolonged periods